NuitJack/BitArm/README.md

 8. Long pressing the "Fechar" button ends the execution, shutting everything down.
 For running again, reset the RP, remove power from the ESP and go back to step 5.

 ## Final considerations
 Feel free to use our project as a starting point for yours!
-We took heavy inspiration from [iwatake](https://github.com/iwatake2222)'s [pico-mnist](https://github.com/iwatake2222/pico-mnist) project for building the drivers for the Touch LCD display and also from (Insert project inspiration for arm).
+We took heavy inspiration from [iwatake](https://github.com/iwatake2222)'s [pico-mnist](https://github.com/iwatake2222/pico-mnist) project for building the drivers for the Touch LCD display and also from (Insert project inspiration for arm) for the arm and claw designs.
 So don't forget to credit us if this project was useful for you in any way!